JSegundo/nextauth-leaflet-chartjs/README.md

-## Nextjs 14 - app router
+## Nextjs 14 - App router

-Working on this webapp with the goal of learning MAPS and CHARTS
+Working on this webapp with the goal of learning to;
+- work with MAPS
+- CHARTS, data visualization

 I'm using [Leaflet](https://leafletjs.com/) for the map display and interaction [Chart.js](https://www.chartjs.org/) for showing charts